threefoldfoundation/info_sdk/src/intro.md

-If you want to learn more about Grid 2.2 which is currently on testnet, please visit the [testnet manual](https://manual-testnet.threefold.io/)
+If you want to learn more about Grid 2.1 which is currently on mainnet, please visit the [manual](https://manual.threefold.io/)